thomashastings/droidian-devices/DETAILED_GUIDES.md

 - Install the required base Android version (9, 10, 11)
     - Install the file called `UL-ASUS_X01BD-WW-16.2017.1912.072.999-user.zip` as a Zip file
     - Alternatively, you can enter `ADB sideload` mode and run `adb sideload UL-ASUS_X01BD-WW-16.2017.1912.072.999-user.zip`
-- Install the required vendor_zip version
+- Install the required vendor version
     - Install the file called `lineage-16.0-20191119-UNOFFICIAL-X01BD.zip/download`
     - Alternatively, you can enter `ADB sideload` mode and run `adb sideload lineage-16.0-20191119-UNOFFICIAL-X01BD.zip/download`
-- Install Recovery
+- Install recovery
     - Install the file called `twrp-VERSION-X01BD.img` as an Image to the `Recovery` partition
 - Install Droidian `rootfs`
     - Install the file named `droidian-rootfs-arm64_YYYYMMDD.zip` as a Zip file